laravel/nova-docs/4.0/actions/defining-actions.md

 });
 ```

-Next, you may use the `modal` method within your action's `handle` method, which will instruct Nova to show the modal after running the action, passing the Vue component's name and any additional data you specify to the component:
+Next, you may use the `modal` method within your action's `handle` method, which will instruct Nova to show the modal after running the action, passing the Vue component's name and any additional data you specify to the component.
+The data will be made available to the custom modal's Vue component as props:

 ```php
 public function handle(ActionFields $fields, Collection $models)